rdat5/Balance-Point/README.md

 * Possible physics simulation, by applying forces to the character so they can rotate around their center of mass for realistic airborne spinning.

+* There needs to be a way to have multiple centers of mass.
+A current workaround is to have both characters centers of mass in one collection and use 'Toggle Active' to swap between them.